its-webhosting/umich-oidc-login/docs/developing.md

 Make sure everything works by visiting https://wp.internal/

 And log in at https://wp.internal/wp-admin/
-* Make sure everything is OK in the admin dashbaord.
+* Make sure everything is OK in the admin dashboard.
 * Update core, plugins, and themes to latest.

 ## UMICH OIDC Login plugin